 Final Thoughts

-These reported side effects seem rare and haven’t been observed in the controlled studies undertaken which were aimed at testing the possible adverse effects of using creatine.
+These reported side effects seem rare and haven’t been observed in the controlled studies that tested the possible adverse effects of using creatine.

-Is dizziness as a result of creatine usage possible, yes, but the research suggests it isn’t probable.
-Stay hydrated, listen to your body and consult a professional if something feels out of the ordinary.
+Is dizziness due to creatine usage possible?
+Yes, but the research suggests it isn’t probable.
+Stay hydrated, listen to your body, and consult a professional if something feels unusual.

 About The Author